With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-In the field of cryptozoology, researchers study rare animals that are not yet proven to exist by modern science.
+In cryptozoology, researchers study rare animals that are not yet proven to exist by modern science.
 But there is another part of this research that includes animals we know once roamed our planet, but we now believe to be extinct.
-When considering a report of a strange creature, cryptozoologists must weigh the evidence and decide if it is a new animal, or perhaps a relic from the past that has still managed to survive.
+When considering a report of a strange creature, cryptozoologists must weigh the evidence and decide if it is a new animal, or perhaps a relic from the past that has still survived.

-This is called the Lazarus Taxon, when a species is considered extinct because it has vanished from the fossil record, but then appears again much later.
+This is called a Lazarus Taxon when a species is considered extinct because it has vanished from the fossil record but then appears again much later.
 There are other examples, from birds to lizards to different types of flora.
-But might there be some really interesting beasts out there, still hanging around after all these years?
+But might there be some interesting beasts out there, still hanging around after all these years?

-Even though this beast eats plants, and only uses its claws to hook vegetation or for self-defense, it’s easy to see how villagers in remote parts of South America could be unnerved by such a rare and frightening creature.
+Even though this sloth ate plants, and only used its claws to hook vegetation or for self-defense, it’s easy to see how villagers in remote parts of South America could be unnerved by such a rare and frightening creature.

-Megalodon went extinct a million and a half years ago, probably due to changing global climate conditions, increased competition for a dwindling food supply, or a combination of both.
-So what makes us think Megalodon could still be alive today?
+Megalodon went extinct millions of years ago, probably due to changing global climate conditions, increased competition for a dwindling food supply, or a combination of both.
+So what makes us think megalodon could still be alive today?

 Every now and then there is a report of a monster shark, bigger than one we currently know of.
 We know a typical great white shark is around sixteen feet in length, with the record being around twenty-one feet.
 So how then do we explain reports of 40-foot great whites and bigger?

 These tales have been told as long as men have gone to sea.
 In recent times, anglers have reported possible Megalodon encounters in the Sea of Cortez and other areas where the ocean is deep and hard to explore.

 Does this mean there is still a relic population of Megalodon somewhere in the deepest parts of the ocean?